cilium/cilium-service-mesh-beta/INSTALLATION.md

 cilium hubble port-forward &
 ```

-[Install the Hubble CLI](https://docs.cilium.io/en/v1.11/gettingstarted/hubble_setup/#install-the-hubble-client), and then you can observe flows in the cluster with commands such as:
+[Install the Hubble CLI](https://docs.cilium.io/en/v1.11/gettingstarted/hubble_setup/#install-the-hubble-client), and then you can continuously observe flows in the cluster with commands such as:

 ```
-hubble observe --server localhost:4245
+hubble observe -f
 ```

+Check out `hubble help observe` for command line options to filter the output down to what you are most interested in (e.g., `--to-service`).

 ### (Optional) Install Hubble UI